-- constant: This symbol may only occur by itself or with attributions: on toplevel, as an argument of an application, as the scope of a binding, or as a value of an attribution. - application or error: This symbol may only occur as the first child of an application (possibly with attributions) or anywhere where symbols with role constant can occur. - binder: This symbol may only occur as the first child of a binding (except that in that position it may have attributions)+. - attribution or semantic-attribution: This symbol may only occur as the key of an attribution (except that in that position it have attributions)+.
+- constant: This symbol may only occur by itself or with attributions: on toplevel, as an argument of an application, as the scope of a binding, or as a value of an attribution. - application or error: This symbol may only occur as the first child of an application (possibly with attributions) or anywhere where symbols with role constant can occur. - binder: This symbol may only occur as the first child of a binding. - attribution or semantic-attribution: This symbol may only occur as the key of an attribution. - no role: This symbol may only occur where terms may occur.